GSA/digitalgov.gov/content/resources/embedding-equity-in-civic-design-to-transform-customer-experience.md

 Take, for instance, the set of images depicting three people looking over a fence to see a baseball game (see Figure 2), which we’ve all come to recognize as an illustration of equity.
 Each individual has the same goal—to be able to watch the game—and those images exemplify the differences between support and equity.
 That illustration also translates to design.
 By providing everyone with the same solution, “Traditional CX” solutions likely mean that some individuals will be left out.
 Tailoring solutions based on need (“OK CX”), however, means that all people will be able to accomplish their goal because the design circumvents various problems, rather than eliminating the problem altogether.
 But removing barriers (“Good CX”) benefits people equally, in a more sustainable manner.
 Only by understanding all user experiences and barriers can we truly make decisions that provide a “Good CX” solution.

+{{< img src="barriers-illustration-interaction-institute-for-social-change-by-angus-maguire" >}}

-Figure 2: Equality, equity, and justice as they apply to achieving good customer experience.
+_Figure 2: Equality, equity, and justice as they apply to achieving good customer experience._

-## Implementing government-wide
+## Implementing Government-wide

 Throughout the past year, Aaron has been dedicated to OMB’s Customer Experience team, which also helped to support agencies across the government meet the ambitious mandates of this Executive Order.
 This team’s role has included consulting with agencies on assessments and plans, fostering a learning community among agencies, and conducting a study of equity assessment approaches and tools.